-It is extremely important to cover repairs that are in progress so that UV rays to not reach your equipment or repair until you are ready for the curing process.
+It is essential to cover repairs that are in progress so that UV rays to not reach your equipment or repair until you are ready for the curing process.
 The sun can cause premature curing, the breakdown of the PVB laminate, and even increase the risk of crack outs.
 When repairing damage with legs radiating from the center, it is quite common for the resin to cure before it reaches the tips of the legs if not properly protected.

 The PVB laminate can soften in the heat, and if the windshield is not properly cooled to the correct temperature, delamination can occur.
 Often referred to as flowering or the daisy effect, delamination happens when resin gets in between the layer of softened laminate and the glass, causing a flowering shape around the repair.